Kevin Smith Announces New ‘He-Man’ Series As A Netflix Original Anime

 The toy-line was accompanied by illustrated books that told the story of He-Man.
 The success of the toys eventually became the animated television show.
 He-Man’s alter ago was Prince Adam, ruler of the kingdom of Eternia.
 Adam had the ability to transform into the hero He-Man with a power sword to defend his kingdom against Skeletor, a demon from another universe.

 Since then, the franchise has seen games, comic books and many other iterations in various media.
 There was even a live-action movie in 1987 starring Dolph Lundgren as He-Man.
 A live-action reboot is currently being developed by Sony Pictures, starring Noah Centineo in the role of He-Man.

-As intricately detailed in our spotlight of one of our favourite directors, Kevin Smith is a fan first.
+As intricately detailed in our spotlight of one of our favorite directors, Kevin Smith is a fan first.
 The critically acclaimed and beloved writer, director, podcaster, host, moderator, and all-around entertainment star loves storytelling.
 His unabashed love for movies comics and television is unlike anyone else in the mainstream entertainment industry.
-So entrusting him with a fan-favourite franchise seems like a no brainer.
+So entrusting him with a fan-favorite franchise seems like a no brainer.

 Especially when that franchise happens to be one he loves to begin with.

 But What About She-Ra, The Princess of Power?